-Fibroid tumors of the uterus are benign; however, they can cause symptoms.
+Fibroid tumors of the uterus are benign but can cause symptoms.
 If a woman is diagnosed with uterine fibroids, embolization may be recommended when the condition causes:

-Since uterine fibroid embolization may affect fertility, the procedure is not recommended to women who may wish to become pregnant in the future.
-However, it is an ideal treatment for a woman wants to avoid having surgery.
+Since uterine fibroid embolization may affect fertility, the procedure is not recommended for women who may wish to become pregnant in the future.
+However, it is an ideal treatment for a woman who wants to avoid having surgery.

 Women typically have an ultrasound at their gynecologist’s office as part of the evaluation process to determine the presence of uterine fibroids.
 It is a basic imaging tool that often does not show other underlying diseases or all the existing fibroids.
 For this reason, MRI is the standard imaging tool used by interventional radiologists.

-Magnetic resonance imaging (MRI) improves the ability for physicians to determine which patients should receive nonsurgical uterine fibroid embolization (UFE) for treatment.
+Magnetic resonance imaging (MRI) improves the ability of physicians to determine which patients should receive nonsurgical uterine fibroid embolization (UFE) for treatment.
 Interventional radiologists can use MRI to determine if a tumor can be embolized, detect alternate causes for the symptoms, identify pathology that could prevent a woman from having uterine fibroid embolization, and avoid ineffective treatments.
-By working with a patient’s gynecologist, interventional radiologists can use MRI to enhance the level of patient care through better diagnosis, better education, better treatment options, and better outcomes.
+By working with a patient’s gynecologist, interventional radiologists can use MRI to enhance patient care through better diagnosis, education, treatment options, and outcomes.

 For true informed consent before surgery, patients should be aware of all of their treatment options.
 Patients considering surgical treatment can also get a second opinion from an interventional radiologist, who is most qualified to interpret the MRI and determine if they are candidates for the interventional procedure.

-Once you have been diagnosed with fibroids, your provider will discuss with you the various methods for treating them.
-These methods range from “watchful waiting” to pharmaceutical therapy for fibroids that may have recently been diagnosed or may have some associated symptoms, but do not interfere with daily living.
+Once you have been diagnosed with fibroids, your provider will discuss the various treatment methods.
+These methods range from “watchful waiting” to pharmaceutical therapy for fibroids that may have recently been diagnosed or may have some associated symptoms but do not interfere with daily living.
 However, many patients may require additional treatment options to manage more severe symptoms.
-Your provider may advise you of minimally invasive, uterus-sparing therapy, such as uterine fibroid embolization, as well as surgical interventions, such as hysterectomy and myomectomy.
+Your provider may advise you of minimally invasive uterus-sparing therapy, such as uterine fibroid embolization, as well as surgical interventions, such as hysterectomy and myomectomy.
 It is important to discuss all of these options with your provider to see what the best option is for you.

 If you experience some or many of the symptoms previously indicated, there are several other treatment options that may be available to you.
 These include drug therapies, minimally invasive non-surgical options, and surgical options.
 Your doctor should discuss all the alternatives with you based on your condition.